darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/ext_editor.md

 ## Description

 This script provides helpers to edit image files with programs external to darktable.
 It adds:
 - a new target storage "collection".
-Image exported will be reimported to collection for further edit with external programs
+Image exported will be reimported to collection for further editing with external programs
-- a new lighttable module "external editors", to select a program from a list of up to
+- a new lighttable module "external editors", to select a program from a list of up to 9 external editors and run it on a selected image (adjust this limit by changing MAX_EDITORS)
-- 9 external editors and run it on a selected image (adjust this limit by changing MAX_EDITORS)
+- an option to display the module in darkroom view
 - a set of lua preferences in order to configure name and path of up to 9 external editors
 - a set of lua shortcuts in order to quick launch the external editors